Independent · Non-Partisan · For Every Australian

 Australian Values Statement Introduced

 The Howard government introduced the formal Australian Values Statement, required of all permanent visa applicants.
 It explicitly listed democratic beliefs, English, the rule of law, and equality as core expectations.
-Migrants were required to sign a statement committing to these values.
+Applicants were required to sign an acknowledgement that they had read and understood the values — not a binding legal commitment to them, but a formal declaration of awareness.

 Citizenship Test & Ongoing Revisions